srobo/team-emails/SR2023/2023-01-04-horsham-feburary-tech-day.md

 Spaces are limited to four teams, so be sure to [let us know][tech-day-signup] if you would like to attend.
 We will be confirming places shortly after you sign up.

-At the very latest please signup by Friday 24th February 2023, though we may close signups sooner if all places are filled.
+At the very latest please signup by Friday 27th January 2023, though we may close signups sooner if all places are filled.

 We are also working hard on finding a venue in Southampton on the same day, keep